This Triangle Crochet Shawl is made using one repeated stitch and a very simple increase. The results are extra stretchy and soft!

 Triangle shawls are often seen as very traditional.
 We see them in period dramas and reenactments, and picture our great-grandmas wearing one as they tended their fire out on the frontier.
 The shape looks so cozy around the shoulders, and must have proven itself to be very practical as well.

 And though I really like the quaint use of this type of shawl in the traditional way, it can also be very modern.
 A triangle scarf in the right size can look very boho when worn around the neck.
-Today, I’d like to bring you a shawl or scarf design “that can do both”.
+Today, I’d like to bring you a shawl or scarf design that can “do both”.
 It’s incredibly simple-every row is the same with an easy-to-remember increase.
 Plus, it can be made as small or as laaaarge as you want.
+My version is also available as a free download .

 (Note: This post contains affiliate links, meaning that if you make a purchase it may benefit me at no extra cost to you.
 You can read all of my affiliate disclosures and other disclaimers on the disclaimers page. )